When is a bat survey required?

-Why do the local planning authority ask?
+Why does the local planning authority ask?

-All UK bat species (and roosts even if not present) are protected under UK and European legislation and Local Authorities are required to assess whether any bat species will be affected by a development proposal hence the reason they ask for a survey, report and mitigation measures (if required).
+All UK bat species (and roosts even if not present) are protected under the UK and European legislation and Local Authorities are required to assess whether any bat species will be affected by a development proposal hence the reason they ask for a survey, report and mitigation measures (if required).
 Legally they must do this to correctly assess the planning application.
 Current bat protections laws make it illegal to:

 - Intentionally or deliberately kill, injure or capture bats